godotengine/godot-docs/classes/class_animationtreeplayer.rst

 Sets mix amount of a Mix node given its name and value.

-A Mix node adds input b to input a by a the amount given by ratio.
+A Mix node adds input b to input a by the amount given by ratio.

 .. _class_AnimationTreePlayer_method_node_exists: